Justice or Just Us

 Disclaimer

-This article is based on real events and documents but has been prepared for the purpose of public interest commentary, advocacy, and awareness.
+This article is based on real events and documents but has been prepared for the purpose of public-interest commentary, advocacy and awareness.
 Certain names and identifying details have been changed to protect the privacy of individuals involved.
+Allegations remain allegations unless admitted or determined by a competent authority.
 The information presented reflects the author’s understanding of the facts at the time of writing and should not be relied upon as legal advice.
 Readers are encouraged to seek independent legal or professional advice in relation to any similar circumstances.

 2 thoughts on “When the Regulator Looks Away: A Blind Client’s Ordeal Through Legal Misconduct and Institutional Evasion